daybreaker/disneymodbot/README.md

 You can use your user name, or create a unique user just to run as the bot user, and make it a mod of your sub.

-3) Make sure you have Ruby installed, and run `bundle install`
+4) Make sure you have Ruby installed, and run `bundle install`

+5) Remember to change the subreddit name in the main ruby file.

-4) Run the app as `bundle exec ruby disneymodbot.rb`
+6) Run the app as `bundle exec ruby disneymodbot.rb`